Hiking in Sardinia: 5 Ways To Explore The Island On Foot

 1) Selvaggio Blu

-Let’s start with the most spicy trek in Sardinia, and perhaps in the whole of Europe: Selvaggio Blu.
+Let’s start with the spiciest trek in Sardinia, and perhaps in the whole of Europe: Selvaggio Blu.
 The name means “Wild Blue” in Italian and the 45 km trek lives up to its name.
-It runs roughly from Pedra Longa to Cala Sisine on the central east coast of Sardinia and is actually more a mountaineering route than a walking route.
+Running roughly from Pedra Longa to Cala Sisine on the central east coast of Sardinia and is actually more a mountaineering route than a walking route.
 Those who attempt it can expect loads of scrambling, bits of rock climbing and abseiling.
 The Selvaggio Blu stays as close to the Mediterranean Sea as possible, and you’re treated with stunning seascapes all along the trail.
 There is no habitation or even drinking water and you either bring all your supplies with you, or get it sourced from elsewhere and have supply drops en route.
-Unless you’re an experienced mountaineer, you should do this epic trek with a mountain guide.
+Unless you’re an experienced mountaineer, it’s highly recommended to undertake this epic trek with a mountain guide.

 1) Selvaggio Blu